api-platform/docs/schema-generator/index.md

-# PHP Schema.org Model Scaffolding
+# The schema generator

-The [PHP Schema](http://php-schema.dunglas.com/) command line tool part of [the API Platform framework](http://api-platform.com) that instantly generates a PHP data model from the [Schema.org](http://schema.org) vocabulary.
+`schema` is a command line tool part of [the API Platform framework](https://api-platform.com) that instantly generates a PHP data model from the [Schema.org](http://schema.org) vocabulary.
 Browse Schema.org, choose the types and properties you need, run our code generator and you're done!
 You get a fully featured PHP data model including:

 * A set of PHP entities with properties, constants (enum values), getters, setters, adders and removers.
 The class hierarchy provided by Schema.org will be translated to a PHP class hierarchy with parents as `abstract` classes.
 The generated code complies with [PSR](http://www.php-fig.org/) coding standards.